awesomemotive/wp101plugin/readme.txt

 For a complete list of changes, please see [the plugin's GitHub repository](https://github.com/leftlane/wp101plugin/blob/master/CHANGELOG.md).

+= 5.3 =
+* Tested and verified for WordPress 5.7.
+* Updated name for better discoverability.

 = 5.2 =
 * Tested and verified for WordPress 5.3.
 * Updated screenshots and WP101® branding.